 The HRT320FB uses a facegear (Hirth coupling) for extreme indexing accuracy and rigidity.
 It positions the platter in multiples of exactly 1°.
 The platter lifts .070" during indexing and the table positioning is done at full rapid speed.
-The HRT320FB cannot be used as a full forth axis or with a tailstock.
+The HRT320FB cannot be used as a full forth axis.